 Typography

 Since Christopher is dyslexic, when picking the typography for his brand, I got the idea to only use small letters.
-This gives the brand a very unique touch, and also a very informal tone, which we both agreed worked well.
+This gives the brand a unique and very informal tone, which we both agreed worked well.

 Website